-Hot cross buns are traditionally eaten on Good Friday two days before Easter Sunday.
-So if you decide to make these, Thursday would be the best time.
-Then all you have to do on Friday if you’re like me, is slice them in half and spread a thick layer of salty butter on the inside.
+Hot cross buns are traditionally eaten on Good Friday, which is two days before Easter Sunday.
+As a result, if you decide to make this recipe, the day before Good Friday is the best time.
+Then all you have to do on Friday if you’re like me is slice them in half and spread a thick layer of salty butter on the inside.

 Easy Easter Hot Cross Buns

 - 1 envelope of quick rise yeast

 - 3 tbsp sugar

 - 1 large egg

 - 2 ½ cups all purpose flour plus 2 tbsp